Plan your visit

 Law School Events

 Intellectual and social life at Duke Law is enriched by a robust series of speakers, panels and presentations, often during the lunch hour.
-Review the Law School Event Calendar (during the academic year) to see if there are activities of interest scheduled during your visit.
-Most events are open to the public unless otherwise noted.
+Review the Law School Event Calendar during the academic year to see if there are activities of interest scheduled during your visit.
+All events are not open to visitors, so feel free to check with the Office of Admissions (admissions@law.duke.edu) if the description is not clear.

 May - December

-We offer non-evaluative informational meetings on workdays during normal business hours.
-To meet with a staff member, submit your request several business days in advance by email (admissions@law.duke.edu) and indicate whether you would like to meet in-person or virtually.
-For an in-person appointment, include the date of your visit and any time constraints.
-For a Zoom appointment, include several dates and times that you will be available between 9:00-11:30 a.m. and 2:00-4:00 p.m.
-Eastern Time.
-Time slots fill up quickly and we are unable to accommodate same-day or walk-in appointments.
+We offer 15-20 minute non-evaluative informational meetings on workdays during normal business hours (depending on staff availability).
+Submit your request to the Office of Admissions (admissions@law.duke.edu) several business days in advance and indicate whether you would like to meet in-person or virtually.
+Appointment slots fill up quickly and we are unable to accommodate walk-in or same-day requests.

 January - April

-During the peak of the admissions season, our staff is occupied with reviewing applications and making decisions, and we reserve the limited appointment slots for admitted applicants only.
+During the peak of the admissions season, our staff is occupied with reviewing applications and making decisions.
+The limited appointment slots are reserved for admitted applicants only.
 Feel free to submit questions by email (admissions@law.duke.edu).

-Starting on August 28, student-guided tours will be offered on Mondays and Wednesdays at 10:00 a.m. and on Fridays at 2:00 p.m.
-Arrive at the Office of Admissions (Suite 2023) a few minutes early to check in.
+Student-guided tours will be offered on Mondays and Wednesdays at 10:00 a.m. and on Fridays at 2:00 p.m.
+Arrive at the Office of Admissions (suite 2023) a few minutes early to check in.
 Tours last 45-60 minutes.
 No registration or advance notice is required.
-Student-guided tours will not be offered on during fall break (October 16-20) or Thanksgiving week (November 20-24).
-The last tour for the fall semester will be Wednesday, November 29.
+Student-guided tours will not be offered January 15, March 8-15, or April 5.

 Law School Self-Guided Tours

-You may take a self-guided building tour on workdays during normal business hours.
-Stop by the Office of Admissions (Suite 2023) to pick up the tour brochure (we would also like to record your visit!).
+We offer self-guided building tours year round on workdays during normal business hours.
+Stop by the Office of Admissions (suite 2023) to pick up the tour brochure (we would also like to record your visit!).

 Monday | Tuesday | Wednesday | Thursday | |